Decoding the "In-" Prefix: A Deep Dive into its Meaning and Usage

 Q: Are there any exceptions or irregular uses of the "in-" prefix?

 A: Like any linguistic element, there are exceptions and irregularities.
-The evolution of the language has led to some words where the meaning of "in-" may seem less straightforward.
-However, by understanding the core meanings and functions, you can decipher even the more obscure instances.
+And the evolution of the language has led to some words where the meaning of "in-" may seem less straightforward.
+Still, by understanding the core meanings and functions, you can decipher even the more obscure instances.

 Q: How can I improve my understanding of prefixes in general?